StephenWeatherhead/Codeflow/README.md

 # Codeflow
 An API to make code-based workflows easier to define in CoreWf.
+This work is licensed under the MIT license.